Lee Johnson hints at further Hibs signings as club is linked with Terell Thomas

 Speaking after the game, Johnson remained coy over his targets but confirmed some things were being worked on, with a central defender believed to be high on the manager’s wishlist.

-"There might be some new signings.
+"There might be some new signings [in the next week].
 Not definitely, but we are spinning plates,” he commented.

 "Sometimes they fall, sometimes they come very quickly but we are in the mix for one or two."